design-first/system-designer-documentation/docs/Installation.md

 For the web app version optimized for desktop browsers:

 * go to [https://designfirst.io/designer/](https://designfirst.io/designer/)
-* If your browser is compatible, you will see a dialog to install the application localy.
+* If your browser is compatible, you will see a dialog to install the application locally.

 For the web app version optimized for mobile browsers:

 * go to [https://designfirst.io/design/](https://designfirst.io/design/)
-* If your browser is compatible, you will see a dialog to install the application localy.
+* If your browser is compatible, you will see a dialog to install the application locally.

 >The PWA version works offline (i.e. without an internet connection).